achapin/spaceshooter/README.md

 - Maximum speed at each power level (AEPL)
 - Rate of rotation in each axis AEPL
 - Rate of boost charge AEPL
+- Boost capacity
+- Boost speed when being used
+- Boost usage per second while being used
 - Weapon system recharge AEPL
 - Weapon bonus modifier for overcharged system AEPL
 - Shield capacity - not based on power level!